buhowski/react-typescript/public/text-data/cinema/TheCorp/TheCorpEN.md

 ## Logline

-A mockumentary-style behind-the-scenes series about building your own corporation.
-A lively, ironic nod to the American "The Office", blending real workspace scenes with absurdity and moments that deliberately disrupt the workflow.
+This is a mockumentary backstage series about creating [own corporation](/vision) from scratch.
+It’s an ironic reinterpretation of ["The Office"](https://www.imdb.com/title/tt0386676/) ideas, where a real work process is mixed with deliberate absurdity.

 ## Main Idea

-This format shows the real process of starting a corporation from scratch, mixed with improvised setups.
+This project immerses the viewer into the inner workings of a company being built from the ground up.
+The series offers a satirical look at the modern corporate world: fascism in the details, galleys and rowers, a talent meat grinder, the illusion of a family atmosphere, and the senseless waste of resources.

-It’s our satirical take on modern corporate culture: the fascism in the details, the galleys and rowers, the talent grinder, the fake family atmosphere, and the senseless waste of resources.
-We highlight what work shouldn’t be — with boundless self-irony.
+The story focuses not on business processes, but on the people who survive in offices where the main drama isn't the work itself, but everything that's done instead of it.

-It’s raw reality mixed with absurdity that we intentionally insert into the work process to create a vibrant, absurd, and engaging series.
-We openly show everything we do — it’s both self-promotion and a driving force for our growth.
+The goal of the series is to show, with boundless self-irony, what work should not be like.
+Documentary reality here is intertwined with intentionally integrated absurdity, which makes the project lively and captivating.

-But the story isn’t about business or processes.
-It’s about people trying to survive in an office where the main drama isn’t the job itself, but everything that happens instead of it.
+The open coverage of all stages of the corporation's creation will become not only the driving force behind the project's development but also its self-promotion.

-Like "The Office", we film in a real workspace — but we don’t copy the original.
-We create our own scenes, shaped by flexible humor, absurdity, and distinctive characters.
+Filming takes place in a real space.
+The series does not copy the original "The Office", but rather adapts its concept to create a unique story based on flexible humor, absurdity, and vivid characters.

 [mobile-slider]